 See also Most Wonderful Sound, for when said Awesome Music begins with a certain cue.

 Also note: Weblinks Are Not Examples.

 Just to point out a bit of the obvious: Notice how long the WWE section is here?
-That's because WWE's in-house composer, Jim Johnston, is the Crowning Music Man.
+That's because WWE's in-house composer, Jim Johnston, is the Awesome Music Man.